 Deriving the Final Local £/kW Tariff and the Wider £/kW Tariff

-The zonal marginal km (ZMkmGi) are converted into costs and hence a tariff by multiplying by the Expansion Constant and the Locational Security Factor (see below).
+The zonal marginal km (ZMkmGi) are converted into costs and hence a tariff by multiplying by the Expansion Constant (see below).
 The nodal local marginal km (NLMkmL) are converted into costs and hence a tariff by multiplying by the Expansion Constant and a Local Security Factor.

 The Expansion Constant